Classroom Observation Project: Understanding and Improving Our Teaching

 Interpreting Your RTOP Scores

-If you are a faculty member who has had one of our researchers observe your class, you can find information about how to interpret your scores.
-You can find out how scores were determined as well as information on the RTOP instrument and the subscale scores that make up the total score.
+If you are a faculty member who has had one of our researchers observe your class, you can find information about the five components of the RTOP instrument that were used to calculate your score.
+You can find out how scores were determined as well as information on the RTOP instrument calibration.

-There are a number of things that faculty can do to raise the RTOP score for their classes.
-This section of the website provides tips and advice for improving the score for each of the five subscales.
+There are a number of things that faculty can do to make their classes more student-centered.
+This section of the website provides tips and advice for making each of the five subscales more student-centered.
 This information also helps faculty see where the low-hanging fruit is and what course changes will require more effort.

 References